 The good news is that you can fight back against these charges.
 No matter if you’re wrongfully accused or if you do believe that you have committed domestic assault, a good defense will help to exonerate or lessen the way that your life is impacted.
 A simple argument can spark a heated exchange that results in domestic violence charges.
 Don’t let what happened in the moment impact your life more than it has to do so.
 Get the help you need from a lawyer that has experience in handling domestic assault charges.
 They understand the best defense for your situation, such as arguing self-defense, to help minimize the impact on your future.

 Charges that come from domestic incidences are some of the hardest to deal with in court.
 After your arrest, it may seem like there’s nothing you can do to help yourself, but that’s not true.
-Contact the law office of John MacDonald if you’ve received domestic assault charges.
+Contact the Rhode Island Domestic Violence Defense Attorneys at the Law Office of John E. MacDonald if you’ve received domestic assault charges.
 We can go over your case and discuss the best path to move forward to help protect your future.
 It’s important to get legal representation as quickly as possible to face your situation.